iaas-splab/skywalker-prototype/README.md

 ![skywalker](https://github.com/iaas-splab/skywalker-prototype/blob/master/media/system_architecture_generic.PNG)

 ### Templates
-*Transient for current session - needs to be added again when rebooting server*
+*- Transient for current session - needs to be added again when rebooting server -*
 * The Deployment Model Templates view provides a list of available deployment models
 * They can be expanded to investigate the body of the deployment model
 * Add more deployment model files via `Add`